JakePed/funrun.github.io/docs/submit.md

 - Burnt supplies is fine, we just ask for no burning lower than 21 to respect the collection community and other artists.

 Required to submit:
-- For the moment submissions are free, all we ask is that you contribute (add value) to the community evolving art piece: THETIMESNEWS
+- For the moment submissions are free, all we ask is that you contribute (add value) to the community evolving art piece: THETIMESNEWS - See More Here

 <img src="https://bafybeid56ngwqopaj2afzil5ohdqligfcsz65rqccmxocidrfkzcw44tsy.ipfs.nftstorage.link/" max-width="100%" height="auto">